 Our world continues to change every day requiring us to adapt, particularly with technology.
 One of the biggest dangers to marriages is in the area of sexual temptation.
 It leads to relational issues and, too often, failed marriages.
 This has been true throughout history.
 However, changing definitions of appropriate clothing and the emerging media-saturated culture filled with sexually charged images have made the battlefield more complex.

-Recently, All Pro Dad Founder Mark Merrill spoke with Steve Arterburn, author of Every Man’s Battle: Winning the War on Sexual Temptation One Victory at a Time.
+All Pro Dad founder Mark Merrill spoke with Steve Arterburn, author of Every Man’s Battle: Winning the War on Sexual Temptation One Victory at a Time.
 Mr. Arterburn has counseled numerous men and women on this issue on the front lines.
 He shared with us some important ways of fighting temptation that will lead to more fulfilling relationships.
 Here’s how to win the battle.

 Control Your Eyes

 Images you view will form a photo album or video library in your brain.
 The more time you spend looking at something the more those pictures become vividly clear and permanent.
 That library profoundly affects our feelings and attitudes, particularly about our spouses.
 It becomes easy to compare them to the images we house.
 Practice the discipline of bouncing your eyes away from things that awaken sexual desire apart from your spouse.
-Reserve those looks for what belongs to you – your wife.
-Looking solely to her to awaken those desires will increase your wife’s attractiveness in your mind make it easier to connect.
+Reserve those looks for what belongs to you: your wife.
+Looking solely to her to awaken those desires will increase your wife’s attractiveness in your mind making it easier to connect.